janx/stropheruby/README.txt

 == INSTALLATION

-sudo gem sources -a http://gems.github.com sudo gem install yong-stropheruby
+sudo gem sources -a http://gemcutter.org sudo gem install stropheruby

-For Rails app, add this line in your config/environment.rb: config.gem "yong-stropheruby", :source => "http://gems.github.com", :lib => "strophe_ruby"
+For Rails app, add this line in your config/environment.rb: config.gem "stropheruby", :source => "http://gemcutter.org", :lib => "strophe_ruby"

+== NOTES

+Stropheruby v2.0 has upgraded the libstrophe to the upstream which is 20090526

 == EXAMPLE